RedLeader962/myWebsite_Theme-al-folio-dev/_projects/with_abackground_image-TEMPLATE.markdown

 To give your project a background in the portfolio page, just add the img tag to the front matter like so:

 ---

+# bonjour karen
+To give your project a background in the portfolio page, just add the img tag to the front matter like so.
+To give your project a background in the portfolio page, just add the img tag to the front matter like so.

+#####  bonjour karen
+To give your project a background in the **portfolio page**, just add the _img tag_ to the front matter like so.
+To give your project a background in the portfolio page, just add the img tag to the front matter like so.

+#####  bonjour karen
+To give your project a background in the portfolio page, just add the img tag to the front matter like so.
+To give your project a background in the portfolio page, just add the img tag to the front matter like so.

+---

+## bonjour karen
+To give your project a background in the portfolio page, just add the img tag to the front matter like so.
+To give your project a background in the portfolio page, just add the img tag to the front matter like so.

+### bonjour karen
+To give your project a background in the portfolio page, just add the img tag to the front matter like so.
+To give your project a background in the portfolio page, just add the img tag to the front matter like so.

+#### bonjour karen
+To give your project a background in the portfolio page, just add the img tag to the front matter like so.
+To give your project a background in the portfolio page, just add the img tag to the front matter like so.

+#####  bonjour karen
+To give your project a background in the portfolio page, just add the img tag to the front matter like so.
+To give your project a background in the portfolio page, just add the img tag to the front matter like so.

+    ---
     layout: page
     title: project